unimib-datAI/mammotab/README.md

 bash parallel_v2.sh
 ```

+Note that there is a constant `ENABLE_EXTERNAL_CONTEXT` which allows to keep the WikiPedia external context coming from the dumps, it defaults to false due to the large size of the data which it generates.

 Once finished (it requires several hours even if executed in parallel) you should see a folder named `wiki_tables` containing, for each dump, several files named `diz_[wiki_id].jzon.gz` containing the information extracted from the dump for each wikipedia page, that contains at least one table.

 The output of this first phase is a json file for each dump containing some statistics like this: